 And God does not change His opinion toward us.
 He loved us before we’re born, and nothing will alter His love for us in the present or the future.
 He always works for our good—whether we see it—and He gives us His Spirit permanently to guide us along life’s journey.

 The psalmist wrote, “You will show me the way of life, granting me the joy of your presence and the pleasures of living with you forever” (16:11 NLT).

 So, remember, wherever your life journey takes you, God remains by your side.

-Father God, thank You for walking beside us and guiding us along our life’s journey.
-Amen.
+Father God, thank You for walking beside me and guiding me along my life’s journey.

 Copyright 2021: One Chair’s Journey: Martin Wiles: All Rights Reserved